osstech-jp/mailman/src/mailman/docs/mta.rst

 is not exposed in ``DNS`` and is only known to Postfix via the Mailman generated mappings.
 For example if the actual domain is ``example.com`` the ``alias_domain`` could be ``x.example.com`` or even literally ``bogus.domain``.
-If this is done and the configured MTA is Postfix, Mailman will create an additional ``/path-to-mailman/var/data/postfix_vmap`` file with mappings from the ``example.com`` addresses to the corresponding addresses in the ``alias_domain`` and will use the ``alias_domain`` in the other files.
+If you set an alias_domain and the configured MTA is Postfix, Mailman will create an additional ``/path-to-mailman/var/data/postfix_vmap`` file with mappings from the ``example.com`` addresses to the corresponding addresses in the ``alias_domain`` and will use the ``alias_domain`` in the other files.